Deferred Judgment and OWI

 The period of a deferred judgment is usually one year.
 Over that period, you will be required to meet certain conditions.
 One of those conditions will likely be taking a class, usually over a weekend, approved by the Iowa Department of Transportation.
 You must pay the costs of the class, which may be substantial.

-Deferred judgment may be the best option, but if your Des Moines drunk driving lawyer can advise you on your chances on fighting the charges so that you may avoid these penalties altogether.
+Deferred judgment may be the best option, but if your Des Moines drunk driving lawyer can advise you on your chances of fighting the charges so that you may avoid these penalties altogether.

 McCarthy & Hamrock, P.C. | Polk County Attorney for DUI Deferral

-Deferred judgment may be a option for you if you face charges for drunk driving in Polk County or Dallas County.
+Deferred judgment may be an option for you if you face charges for drunk driving in Polk County or Dallas County.
 Your Des Moines drunk driving lawyer can advise you on what your options are.
-At McCarthy & Hamrock, P.C., we aim to keep our clients aware of all their options, and fight for whatever they choose.
-Call us today at (888) 317-4978 to set up a free consultation.
+At McCarthy & Hamrock, P.C., we aim to keep our clients aware of all their options and fight for whatever they choose.
+Call us today at (515) 279-9700 to set up a free consultation.